 Why do pear tree leaves curl?
 Pear trees are hardy, long-lived fruit trees that usually produce fruit for many years with minimal care.
-However, they are sometimes susceptible to diseases, pests and environmental issues that cause leaf curl on pear trees.
+However, they are sometimes susceptible to diseases, pests, and environmental issues that cause leaf curl.
 Read on for possible reasons for curling pear tree leaves, and tips for pear tree leaf curl treatment.

 Why Do Pear Tree Leaves Curl?